oaklandmax/myome_challenge/README.md

 # MyOme Variant Annotation Technical Challenge

 ## Description
-This package takes input from a file of genome variations and looks up the specified annotions in the ensembl.org database via their REST service, and writes the output to a Tab Separated Values (TSV) file in the directory the user was in when executing the file.
+This package takes input from a file of genome variations and looks up the specified annotations in the ensembl.org database via their REST service, and writes the output to a Tab Separated Values (TSV) file in the directory the user was in when executing the file.

 The output file name format is 'annotated_data_\<timestamp\>.tsv'

-## Installation instuctions
+## Installation instructions

 Change directory to wherever you installed the variant_annotator.py file is and make it executable if it is not already:
 ```